ARKADELPHIA, Ark. — Ricky Green, a bass fishing pioneer and tournament-fishing legend, has died.

 Green was inducted into the Bass Fishing Hall of Fame in 2005.

 A standout angler from the very beginning, Ricky Green first competed in the 1968 All-American on Sam Rayburn Reservoir, Texas, shortly after B.A.S.S. was founded by Ray Scott.
 He finished in the Top 10 in six of the first nine events he entered, including the runner-up position behind Don Butler in the 1972 Bassmaster Classic on Percy Priest Reservoir, Tennessee.
+He held the Classic record for largest bass for nearly 30 years with an 8-pound, 9-ounce largemouth he caught during the 1976 Classic on Lake Guntersville, Ala.

 In 1974, Green, who worked as a chemist for Reynolds Aluminum, was hired by an electronics manufacturer to fish its depthfinders on the B.A.S.S. trail.
 He is believed to be the first angler to be paid a salary by a sponsor.
 Known as “Mr. Consistency” because he qualified for 14 consecutive Bassmaster Classics, he competed in Bassmaster events until 1997.
 He later became a popular outfitter, taking customers on fishing trips in Mexico and South America.